16 kid friendly play dough recipes you can make right at home and some are edible! Great crafts for kids in the classroom or for a rainy day activity.

 If you’ve even bought play dough from the store, it’s time to start thinking about making the transition into creating your own homemade play dough.
 Save yourself the trip to the store and just make it right in the comfort of your home.

-Most ingredients to make playdough recipes are items that we tend to already have at home!
+- Most ingredients to make playdough recipes are wet and dry ingredients that we tend to already have at home!

-Here are the basic ingredients you need to create the recipes below:
+Most of these are the basic ingredients you need to create all of the homemade playdough recipes below:

 - Cream of tartar